tak-bro/aicommit2/README.md

 #### Configuration File Location

-aicommit2 follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/index.html).
-The configuration file is named `config.ini` and is searched for in the following locations, in order of precedence:
+aicommit2 follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/index.html) for its configuration file.
+The configuration file is named `config.ini` and is in INI format.
+It is resolved in the following order of precedence:

-1.  `$XDG_CONFIG_HOME/aicommit2/config.ini`
+1.  **`AICOMMIT_CONFIG_PATH` environment variable**: If this environment variable is set, its value is used as the direct path to the configuration file.
-2.  `~/.config/aicommit2/config.ini`
+2.  **`$XDG_CONFIG_HOME/aicommit2/config.ini`**: This is the primary XDG-compliant location.
+If `$XDG_CONFIG_HOME` is not set, it defaults to `~/.config/aicommit2/config.ini`.
-3.  `~/.aicommit2` (legacy location for backward compatibility)
+3.  **`~/.aicommit2`**: This is a legacy location maintained for backward compatibility.

-The first file found in this order will be used.
+The first existing file found in this order will be used.
+If no configuration file is found, aicommit2 will default to creating a new `config.ini` file in the `$XDG_CONFIG_HOME/aicommit2/` directory.

 You can find the path of the currently loaded configuration file using the `config path` command: